Joromo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. islower
 	Write a function that checks for lowercase character.
 	Prototype: int _islower(int c);Returns 1 if c is lowercaseReturns 0 otherwise
+4. isalpha
+	Write a function that checks for alphabetic character.
+	Prototype: int _isalpha(int c);